DiegoAlpizar/Win-AME/README.md

 ## Download

-If you are following the [documentation](https://ameliorated.info/documentation.html), the links will point directly to the correct files.
-If you want all of the scripts, they can be downloaded from the releases page in a zip file.
+If you are following the [documentation](https://wiki.ameliorated.info/doku.php?id=documentation_2004), simply download the latest [release](https://git.ameliorated.info/malte/scripts/releases) for the version of Windows 10 you are using.

 ## How to use these scripts

-The documentation for the use of these scripts is on the main website, [found here](https://ameliorated.info/documentation.html), to avoid any unnecessary problems, please follow this documentation when using these scripts.
+The documentation for the use of these scripts is on the wiki, [found here](https://wiki.ameliorated.info), to avoid any unnecessary problems, please follow this documentation when using these scripts.
 Simply put, the batch script is to be run both before and after the bash script, and the bash script *must* be run in Linux.

 ### BATCH scripts